IBMDeveloperMEA/AI-Integrity-Improving-AI-models-with-Cortex-Certifai/README.md

+This Repo is for the upcoming webinar AI Integrity: Improving AI models with Cortex Certifai - Register for the live stream and access the replay – https://www.crowdcast.io/e/integrityinai

 # Black box AI models explained using Cortex Certifai

 Explainability of AI models is a difficult task which is made simpler by Cortex Certifai.
 It evaluates AI models for robustness, fairness, and explainability, and allows users to compare different models or model versions for these qualities.
 Certifai can be applied to any black-box model including machine learning models, predictive models and works with a variety of input datasets.